OpenVoiceOS/ovos-stt-plugin-chromium/readme.md

 ```

-`pfilter` - if True only shows the first character and replaces the rest with asterisks.
+`pfilter` - profanity filter, if True censors "bad words", only shows the first character and replaces the rest with asterisks. eg `f*** you`

 `lang` - override core language and use this one instead